 Although there are several different types of skin cancer, most don’t become life-threatening because they aren’t likely to spread to other parts of the body.
 Unfortunately, melanoma is different.
 If not caught early, melanoma can spread from the skin to other organs — often with deadly results.

 And this serious skin cancer is no longer considered just an older person’s disease.
 Rates are on the rise — especially among people in their teens and 20s — and research shows that the increase may be partly related to ultraviolet (UV) sun exposure during childhood.
-In the United States alone, the percentage of people who develop melanoma has more than doubled in the past three decades.
+In the United States alone, the percentage of people who develop melanoma has more than doubled in the past four decades.

 Melanoma is a type of cancer that begins in the melanocytes — the cells deep within the epidermis (the outermost layer of the skin) whose function is to produce melanin, the pigment that gives skin its color.
 Dark-skinned people have cells that naturally produce a lot of melanin, while fair-skinned people produce much less.